Key takeaways:

 How to find who the domain name owner is

-You have a few ways to find out who owns a domain name, and using a WHOIS lookup tool is one of the most effective.
-Here’s how you can check domain ownership and see what you can do when the details aren’t public.
+You can find out who owns a domain name in a few ways, and a WHOIS lookup tool is one of the most effective.
+Here’s how you can check domain ownership and see what you can do when the details aren’t public:

 - Research using a WHOIS domain lookup tool